Proper Division Of Retirement Accounts Is Not A Simple Matter

-We are experienced lawyers, based in Barrington and Chicago, Illinois, and serving clients throughout the greater Chicago area.
-We have 75 combined years of legal experience and the requisite experience to address your concerns about what will happen to your retirement savings or pension benefits after your divorce.
+We are experienced lawyers, based in Oak Park and Chicago , Illinois, and serving clients .
+We have 75 years of combined legal experience and the requisite experience to address your concerns about what will happen to your retirement savings or pension benefits after your divorce.
 We work diligently to protect your interests.

 Addressing Your Concerns About Retirement Savings And Divorce

 When considering the financial consequences of divorce, many people focus on what will happen to the family home and give secondary attention to their retirement savings.
 Once the topic of retirement accounts arises, clients typically have two major questions: